 While fires are a natural part of many forested ecosystems, when they impact places like the Columbia River Gorge, our thoughts turn to how we can help the ecosystems, trails and wildlife habitat that we cherish recover.
+That is why the NFF established the Eagle Creek Fire Restoration Fund to aid the recovery of the Columbia River Gorge National Scenic.

 Your donations now will help the NFF, the Forest Service, and local partners launch our restoration efforts in the coming months.
 From reopening hiking trails, to restoring wildlife habitat and planting new trees, the needs will be immense and your support will prove invaluable.